apache/pulsar/site2/docs/security-tls.md

 ## Configure the broker for TLS

-To configure a Pulsar {% popover broker %} to use TLS authentication, you'll need to make some changes to the `broker.conf` configuration file, which is located in the `conf` directory of your [Pulsar installation](getting-started-standalone.md).
+To configure a Pulsar [broker](reference-terminology.md#broker) to use TLS authentication, you'll need to make some changes to the `broker.conf` configuration file, which is located in the `conf` directory of your [Pulsar installation](getting-started-standalone.md).

 Add these values to the configuration file (substituting the appropriate certificate paths where necessary):